oroinc/documentation/commerce/dev_guide/other/how_to_accelerate_import.rst

     File was successfully imported.

-Perform Import in the prod Environment
+Perform Import in the Prod Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The default environment for CLI is dev.
 In dev environment the application stores lots of data generally not required for real-life usage.